yumin-jung/ID311-Final-Project/README.md

   - But, Next.js unsupport some React Hooks.
   - So, we initialize contextAPI's value with query.
   - You can see this information in [here](https://nextjs.org/docs/advanced-features/react-18/server-components#unsupported-nextjs-apis)
+- The pattern implementation of the personal page portion could not be completed.

 # References 🌿